 In recent years, the Hayes Design Group Architects has not wavered from its commitment to excellence in design, customer service, and providing opportunities for employee growth.
 Work in the educational space expanded to include higher education clients, including the University of Pittsburgh, Slippery Rock University, Point Park College, and the Community College of Allegheny County.
 HDG continued to serve faith communities from all across the Diocese of Pittsburgh and the Church of Jesus Christ of Latter-day Saints.
 Project awards from the West View Water Authority and North Fayette County Municipal Authorities established the firm as an expert in water treatment plant design.
 In 2016, to accommodate the company’s continued growth, HDG relocated to Ryan Court in Robinson Township.
 Early in 2017, HDG was contracted to design a new $90 million high school for Peters Township.

-As the firm marks its 25th anniversary in 2017, Kevin Hayes is proud of the work accomplished so far.
-“Our projects have brought great benefit not only to our direct clients, but also to the tens of thousands of people who have learned, worked, and worshipped in them.
+The firm celebrated its 25th anniversary in 2017, and Kevin Hayes is proud of the work accomplished so far.
+“Our projects have brought great benefit not only to our direct clients, but also to the tens of thousands of people who have learned, worked, and worshiped in them.
 I believe that our ability to listen to the client has brought us success in creating places that increase the opportunity for human connections and contribute to a healthier and more beautiful world.
 The best is yet to come!”